JonasLeininger/ray-population-based-training/README.md

 # ray-population-based-training
-Tutorial for Population Based Training, PBT, with ray[tune] and PyTorch
+Tutorial for Population Based Training, PBT, with ray[tune], ray[rllib] and PyTorch

 Paper on PBT by Deepmind https://arxiv.org/abs/1711.09846